This post is the second in a series. Please read Part One first to understand what’s happening with the way Australia works..

 The nature of the work is also inextricably linked to the employee doing that work and their style of working.
 It is, therefore, essential to understand and consider both when designing spaces to work.
 For instance, some employees thrive in a loud open office environment and need the background chatter to concentrate on the task at hand, another employee, however, would find the same task impossible, the chatter disruptive and need a quiet space.
 Why not design space for all styles?
 Creating lots of different ways and areas for people to work – in collaboration or individually providing – sitting, lounging, standing or moving options – is a hallmark of smart workplace design.

-What work looks like in the future
+What the future of work in Australia looks like

 - Analytical thinking and innovation